How Much Does an LLC Cost in Idaho?

 Quick Summary

-• Upon approval of the business, additional costs include a registered agent service, taxes, licenses and permits, annual reports, and other documentation.
+• Additional costs include a registered agent service, taxes, licenses and permits, annual reports, and other documentation.

 • In my experience of forming LLCs in the state, I found that Idaho has low maintenance and initial cost.